tanmay17268/movie_recommendation_system/README.md

 Movie Recommendation System

+File Directory Structure
+1. mongoDB collections
+    It contains the mongoDB collections in both .json and .wt format.
+2. movie recommendation website
+    It contains the source code of the frontend and the backend of my website, which can be found at https://tb-movie-recommendation-system.herokuapp.com/.
+3. storing data in mongo_db
+    It contains the python codes for storing necessary data in mongoDB.

 References:
 1. F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872